griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ~/workspace/bin/stringtie -h
 ```
 ### Install Gffcompare
-[Gffcompare](https://ccb.jhu.edu/software/stringtie/gffcompare.shtml) is a prgram that is used to perform operations on general feature format (GFF) and general transfer format (GTF) files.
+[Gffcompare](https://ccb.jhu.edu/software/stringtie/gffcompare.shtml) is a program that is used to perform operations on general feature format (GFF) and general transfer format (GTF) files.
 It has a binary distribution compatible with the linux we're using so we will just download, extract, and make a symlink.
 ```bash
 # download and extract
 cd ~/workspace/bin